-The national recommendation score, the international recommendation score, the patient satisfaction score, the hospital quality metrics score (when available) and the PROMs implementation score were used to calculate a hospital score.
+The national recommendation score, the international recommendation score, the patient satisfaction score, the hospital quality metrics score (when available), and the PROMs implementation score were used to calculate a hospital score.

-2.3 The Global Board of Experts
+a.
+The Global Board of Experts

-The following section outlines the function of the global board of medical experts which was founded by Statista to support the World's Best Hospital Project.
+The following section outlines the function of the global board of medical experts founded by Statista to support the World's Best Hospitals project.

 The idea behind the global board of medical experts is to create an independent body that is tasked with the continuous development of the quality and scope of the project.
-The global board of medical experts is therefore tasked with providing guidance and input for the continuous development and future expansions of the methodology.
-This includes input regarding new data sources, future methodological considerations, as well as the ongoing development of the PROMs implementation survey.
-The members of the global board of medical experts were carefully chosen based on their national and international expertise and decade-long experience in their respective medical fields as well as their scientific output.
+The global board of medical experts is therefore tasked with providing guidance and input for the development and future expansions of the methodology.
+This includes input regarding new data sources, future methodological considerations, and the ongoing development of the PROMs Implementation Survey.
+The members of the global board of medical experts were carefully chosen based on their national and international expertise, decades-long experience in their respective medical fields, as well as their scientific output.
 Current members of the global board of medical experts are:

-A global board of renowned experts supports the continuous development of the methodology
+A global board of renowned experts supports the continuous development of the methodology b.
+Scoring Model